 No person shall have in his possession within the boundaries of any park any alcoholic beverages.

-No dogs or other pets shall be permitted in any area of any park except animals used by disabled individuals to assist that individual in performing one or more major life activity.
+No dogs or other pets shall be permitted in any area of any park unless they are in an area in the Dog Park at the Congers Lake Memorial Town Park that has been designated for dogs, except animals used by disabled individuals to assist that individual in performing one or more major life activities.
 "Major life activities" are defined as functions such as caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning and working.

 No person shall have in his possession or control any rifle, shotgun, pistol or other firearm, slingshot, pellet gun, air rifle, fireworks, explosives, knife, bludgeon or other dangerous weapons within the boundaries of any park, provided that this rule shall not apply to any law enforcement officer who has been duly appointed by the government of the United States, the State of New York or the Town of Clarkstown.

 No person shall loiter or remain in any park except from dawn to one hour after sunset on each and every day without special permission from the Superintendent of Recreation and Parks.

 Swimming, bathing and wading are permitted only in those areas and buildings designated for that purpose by the Superintendent of Recreation and Parks and/or the Parks Board and Recreation Commission.

 No swimmer or bather shall enter the water or any adjacent bathing area unless clothed in a suitable bathing dress or suit.

 No person shall swim, dive or enter the water of any swimming pool or bathing beach while wearing or carrying air or gas tanks for the purpose of underwater breathing in the activity commonly known as "skin or scuba diving."

 Picnicking is permitted only in designated areas.